Darkpaster/Darkpaster.github.io/src/content/topics/en/society/science-resistance.md

 ## The Semmelweis Effect

-The story of Ignaz Semmelweis gave name to an entire phenomenon—the "Semmelweis effect."
+The story of Ignaz Semmelweis gave name to an entire phenomenon — the "Semmelweis effect."
 This is the reflexive rejection of new knowledge when it contradicts established beliefs and perceptions.

 The effect manifests particularly vividly in the following situations: